 Evidence that your company including your Financial Advisers fully comply with the requirements of the DoL Fiduciary Rule can be used as a shield in defense of class-action law suits alleging breach of the Best Interest Contract and fiduciary duties.
 Evidence can also be provided in case of regulatory investigation or enforcement of the Fiduciary Rule, by the Department of Labor.

-A second set of ears.
 TPV can identify comprehension gaps or misunderstandings by a retail retirement investor, requiring that a financial adviser confirm terms, conditions and disclosures with the retail client, under the terms of the new Best Interest Contract.
 TPV feedback records, including statistics, can also be provided to the Advisers, sales supervisors and compliance – highlighting areas for improvement or Fiduciary Rule training.

-Keep a record just in case.
-Capturing, storing and retrieving “evidence of comprehension” can be difficult – even with the most advanced platforms.
-Using a third party to capture, index and store electronic artifacts such as customer voiceprints or digital records affirming understanding of the fiduciary’s advice, with the ability to retrieve such evidence “on demand” is extremely valuable.
+Capturing, storing and retrieving "evidence of comprehension" can be difficult – even with the most advanced platforms.
+Using a third party to capture, index and store electronic artifacts such as customer voiceprints or digital records affirming understanding of the fiduciary's advice, with the ability to retrieve such evidence "on demand" is extremely valuable.

-“Robo-advisors” are also at risk under the Fiduciary Rule.
-With “robo-advisors,” where investors make their own investment decisions, there is significant value in obtaining independent confirmation of the retail client’s responsiblity for understanding their investment choices (investment risks, fees, costs, liquidity, etc.), and that they will not hold your organization responsible for their independent choices.
+With "robo-advisors," where investors make their own investment decisions, there is significant value in obtaining independent confirmation of the retail client's responsiblity for understanding their investment choices (investment risks, fees, costs, liquidity, etc.), and that they will not hold your organization responsible for their independent choices.

-Run a tight ship.
 Independent verification also enables organizations to administer business rules consistently across the enterprise.
 Reporting from a third party allows compliance professionals the ability to identify serious gaps in sales activities and customer interactions and correct them before there is a problem.